jq77y/stats220/README.md

 If you are also learning this course

 * I'm happy to make some new friends.
-* Watch my stats220 repo to see what I am doing for assignment.[stats220]
+* Watch my stats220 repo to see what I am doing for assignment.（[stats220](https://github.com/jq77y/stats220)）
-* We can also discuss some